 Visit Kamay Botany Bay National Park and explore some of NSW's most significant heritage sites, walks and tracks—and see why Kurnell Peninsula headland was included in the National Heritage List in 2004.
 Learn about local Aboriginal culture and history, including encounters with the crew of HMS Endeavour in 1770.

 Cape Solander, within Kamay Botany Bay National Park, is one of the best spots to watch the annual humpback whale migration, with whales often coming quite close to shore.
 It’s also where the official whale count takes place, and during the census the public are invited to help.
-Bring chairs and a picnic and set up for a few hours for some of the best whale watching in Sydney.
+Bring chairs and a picnic and set up for a few hours for some of the best whale watching in Sydney. ** PLEASE NOTE: The road to Cape Solander and the whale watching platform will be closed from Monday 3 May to late July 2021.
+Learn more about the improvements being made at Cape Solander and check out some other top whale watching locations around Sydney.

 Whale season runs between May and November, but the best time to see them in June and July.

 Outdoors in the Sutherland Shire is always the best place to be, and your active weekend should leave you should be feeling refreshed and happy from spending so much time in nature.
-We hope you enjoyed your time with us and look forward to seeing you again soon.
+We hope you enjoy your time with us and look forward to seeing you again soon.